CornSnek/keystroke_player/README.md

 Mouse command = `m[1-5]=[UuDdCc];`

     1=Left, 2=Middle, 3=Right, 4=Wheel Up, 5=Wheel Down
-    UuDdCc also applies here too.
+    UuDdCc also applies here too from Keystroke commands.

 Delay command = `.[ums]?[0-9]+;`

     u/m/s represents microseconds/milliseconds/seconds respectively.
-    Without prefix is defaulted to microseconds.
+    Without prefix, numbers are defaulted to microseconds (1/1000000 seconds).

 RepeatStart command = `\([A-Za-z0-9\+\_]+;`

     ( with string name is used to jump back to this command from a RepeatEnd.
-There can only be one.
+There can only be one and at least 1 RepeatEnd is needed.

 RepeatEnd command = `\)[A-Za-z0-9\+\_]+(=[0-9]+)?;`

     ) with string name is used to jump back to a RepeatStart.
     Numbers represent how many loops it would do.
-    0 or without (=[0-9]+)? means it will loop forever.
+    =0 or without (=[0-9]+)? means it will loop forever.
-    There can only be one.

 RepeatReset command = `rep_reset;`